Benign Overfitting in Time Series Linear Models with Over-Parameterization: Setting and assumption

+which we call a separable model.
 The covariate process $\{x_{t}\}_{t=1}^n$ has the spectral decomposition, that is, $\{x_{t}^{\top}u_{i}\}_{t}$ and $\{x_{t}^{\top}u_{j}\}_{t}$ with the column vectors $\{u_{i}\}$ of $U$ and $i\neq j$ are independent of each other.
 We set this independence to yield the concentration inequalities for some random matrices, which play important roles in our analysis (see Appendix \ref{sec:proof_hetero}).
 This property appears in some physical models with stochastic partial differentiable equations; see \citet{lototsky2009statistical,lototsky2017stochastic}.

-We reveal a covariance matrix of the covariate process $\{x_t\}_{t=1}^n$.
-The process has simple cross-covariance matrices as follows: for all $t_{1},t_{2} \in \{1,2,...,n\}$, the covariance matrix is written as
+The process has simple (possibly lagged) autocovariance matrices as follows: for all $t_{1},t_{2} \in \{1,2,...,n\}$, the autocovariance matrix is written as

 If all $\Xi_{i,n}$ are Toeplitz matrices, i.e. their $(t_1,t_2)$-th elements dependent only on $|t_{1}-t_{2}|$, the covariance \eqref{def:covariance} is further simplified.
-Note that the covariance matrix of $x_{t}$, i.e., $\Ep [x_{t}x_{t}^{\top}]$, is not necessarily equal to $\Sigma$.
+Note that the autocovariance matrix of $x_{t}$, i.e., $\Ep [x_{t}x_{t}^{\top}]$, is not necessarily equal to the spatial covariance matrix $\Sigma$.
 This fact does not matter in our study.